Reflecting on a door.

 It wouldn’t be until later that I would realize this building now houses Walkabout Outfitter, a store that I mentioned in this Friday Faves post.

-But another reason that I came to love this building is because of a surprise door in the alleyway.
+But another reason that I came to love this building was because of a surprise door in the alleyway.

 Every exit is an entrance to somewhere else. -Rebecca Puig